KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-The Bloom damage from Ganyu’s frost flake arrow is considered to be a Charged Attack along with the initial arrow itself, meaning that both the Bloom and the arrow are affected by Charged Attack multipliers such as the ones received from 4-Piece Wanderers Troupe, Bolide, and Heart of Depth.
+The Bloom damage from Ganyu’s Frostflake Arrow is considered to be a Charged Attack along with the initial arrow itself, meaning that both the Bloom and the arrow are affected by Charged Attack multipliers such as the ones received from 4-Piece Wanderers Troupe, Bolide, and Heart of Depth.

 **Evidence:**

-User Poyo tested Ganyu’s frost flake arrow with the 4-Piece Wanderers Troupe set, then swapped out a piece of the set with similar sub stats to test if there would be a significant damage difference in Bloom damage between having the 35% charge ATK Bonus, and not.
+User Poyo tested Ganyu’s Frostflake Arrow with the 4-Piece Wanderers Troupe set, then swapped out a piece of the set with similar sub stats to test if there would be a significant damage difference in Bloom damage between having the 35% charge ATK Bonus, and not.
 The following findings show that there is indeed a significant damage difference when equipping the 4-Piece Wanderer’s Troupe set, implying that the Bloom is considered a Charged Attack, and is in turn affected by Charged Attack multipliers.

 [Wanderer Troupe Bloom damage test](https://youtu.be/b2F6swCa4pI)